juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

   console.log(counter) // 2
 ```
-The exact same behavior can be achieved inside of a function, but in that case, since increment was declared into the outer function, when it doesn't find counter in its own local memory, tries to find it in the outer local memory which is still there because we have not finished executing that function.
+Inside of a function since increment was declared into the outer function, when it doesn't find counter in its own local memory, tries to find it in the outer's local memory which is still there because we have not finished executing that function.

 ```javascript
   function outer() {